-The parish has a population of about 450 of whom just over 410 are of voting age.
+The Parish has a population of about 450 of whom just over 410 are of voting age.
 Formerly the two parishes of Affpuddle and Turnerspuddle were centered on their own village churches but now the combined parish of some 250 households is effectively centered on Briantspuddle.

 The Council tries to represent the wishes of the residents of the parish and to look at ways of improving services and amenities with the aid of the Parish Plan adopted in 2004.
-The Council also considers planning applications and makes recommendations to District Council based on the general guidance in the Design Statement contained within the Parish Plan.
+The Council also considers planning applications and makes recommendations to Dorset Council based on the general guidance in the Design Statement contained within the Parish Plan.

 Parish Council meetings are normally held on the second Wednesday of every month at 7.00 pm in the Briantspuddle Village Hall.
 They are regularly attended by our Dorset Councillors.

 The agenda, together with the minutes of the previous meeting, is available on this website and on the Parish Council noticeboard (outside the village hall) a week before the meeting.
 Previous meeting minutes are also posted on this website and a summary of the Parish Council’s work is regularly featured in the parish magazine.
 Use the link below to see agendas and minutes: